clbenoit/RNfuzzyApp/README.md

 **DATA PREPROCESSING**

 RNfuzzyApp is an R shiny app that requires raw or normalized read counts as input.
-For getting read counts, you need to pre-process your sequencing data using a standard procedure that includes e.g. quality control (using a tool like fastQC (1), read mapping to the genome (using a tool like STAR read aligner (2) and finally, read counting (using a tool like FeatureCounts (3)).
+For getting read counts, you need to pre-process your sequencing data using a standard procedure that includes e.g. quality control (using a tool like fastQC, read mapping to the genome (using a tool like STAR read aligner and finally, read counting (using a tool like FeatureCounts).

 As an input table, RNfuzzyApp requires a csv file, with geneIDs as rows and the  conditions, timepoints or covariates as columns.
 And it must be named as condition_replicate (whereby condition can be experimental condition or time-point).